Franz Jalics: Life

 Jalics was born in Budapest, Hungary.
 At a young age, he attended a school for cadets.
 He had a key spiritual experience while stationed in Germany, and after the Second World War, in 1947 he joined the Jesuit order.
 He studied philosophy in Germany, and later in Belgium.

 In 1956, he was sent to Chile, and one year later to Buenos Aires, to continue his studies.
 After being ordained as a Roman Catholic priest, he stayed in Argentina, and later became a professor of theology and the spiritual director of young Jesuits.
-He left South-America in 1977, moved first to the USA, and then in 1978 to Gries, Germany, where he gave contemplative retreats.
-He developed a special method of Christian meditation combining elements of the Spiritual Exercises of Ignatius of Loyola with Jesus Prayer.
+He left South America in 1977, moved first to the United States, and then in 1978 to Gries, Germany, where he gave contemplative retreats.
+He developed a special method of Christian meditation combining elements of the Spiritual Exercises of Ignatius of Loyola with the Jesus Prayer.

 Until 2004, he was the director of Haus Gries, the retreat centre he had founded in Wilhelmsthal, Upper Franconia.
 In 2017, he moved back to Budapest, where he died from COVID-19 complications on 13 February 2021, aged 93.